 Children and young people need the self-awareness, positive self-esteem and confidence to stay as healthy as possible; keep themselves and others safe; have worthwhile and fulfilling relationships; respect the differences between people; develop independence and responsibility; play an active role as members of a democratic society; make the most of their own and other’s abilities; PHSE Information.

-If you require any further information regarding the curriculum we follow here at Castle Hill Infant School, please do not hesitate to get in contact.
+If you require any further information regarding the curriculum we follow here at Castle Hill School, please do not hesitate to get in contact.

 We believe that children learn best when the curriculum is built on inspirational learning activities and high-quality teaching.
 All teaching staff are part of a Teaching and Learning focus group and are responsible for the development of the curriculum throughout the school.

 In addition to the more academic subjects, we strive to: